TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/rogue-space-hires-sustainability-expert-to-advocate-for-startup-friendly-policies/" >🔗</a> **[SpaceNews]** Rogue Space hires sustainability expert to advocate for startup-friendly policies
 - <a href="https://spacenews.com/chinas-tianwen-1-mars-orbiter-and-rover-appear-to-be-in-trouble/" >🔗</a> **[SpaceNews]** China’s Tianwen-1 Mars orbiter and rover appear to be in trouble
 - <a href="https://spacenews.com/pair-of-chinese-launches-put-classified-and-commercial-satellites-into-orbit/" >🔗</a> **[SpaceNews]** Pair of Chinese launches put classified and commercial satellites into orbit
 - <a href="https://spacenews.com/virgin-orbit-ready-for-first-u-k-launch/" >🔗</a> **[SpaceNews]** Virgin Orbit ready for first U.K. launch
 - <a href="https://spacenews.com/spacex-gearing-up-for-falcon-heavys-second-national-security-launch/" >🔗</a> **[SpaceNews]** SpaceX gearing up for Falcon Heavy’s second national security launch
-- <a href="https://www.teslarati.com/spacex-starship-orbital-launch-mount-stress-testing/" >🔗</a> **[Teslarati]** Elon Musk: SpaceX’s first orbital Starship launch “highly likely” in Q1 2023

 ### Launch-related News 🚀